mikeliddle/TunnelTestEnv/Readme.md

 2. If the Solution Explorer window is not open, in the top menu click View > Explorer.
 3. Open .vscode\launch.json.
 4. Note the TunnelTestEnv custom configurations:
-   1. Create TunnelTestEnv Servers: This configuration creates a complete test environment.
+   1. Create TunnelTestEnv: This configuration creates a complete test environment and configures a tenant.
-   2. Create TunnelTestEnv Signoff Servers: This configuration creates a test environment without the tenant, and without mstunnel-setup being run on the server VM.
+   2. Create Signoff TunnelTestEnv: This configuration creates a test environment without configuring a tenant, and without mstunnel-setup being run on the server VM.
-   3. Delete TunnelTestEnv Servers: This configuration deletes the test environment.
+   3. Delete TunnelTestEnv: This configuration deletes the test environment.
 5. Modify an existing configuration, or if you want, you can create new configurations.
-At the very least, change the VM name from "MyVmName" in the args of both the Create and Delete configurations.
+It is recommended that you provide at least a subscription ID and a VM name, but you may also want to add other command-line parameters.

 ### Select a Configuration
 1. In Visual Studio Code, open the Run and Debug view (View > Run).